oDEVU/VEX/README.md

 ### Building project

 If you built BuildTools succesfully inside Engine/BuildTools/build there should be now ProjectBuilder executable, simply pass it project path and build type.
-(ProjectBuilder <path-to-project> <-d/-r>)
+(ProjectBuilder < path > <-d/-r>)

 ## TODO:
 ### Must have to create games: